gatienmaison2/gatienmaison2/README.md

 ## Hello 👋

 🌍 Toulouse (France)<br>
-📶 I am a second-year student in Bachelor of Science in Computer Science specialized in system, network and cybersecurity.
+📶 I am a second-year student studying for a bachelor’s degree in computer science.

 ## Skills